dydanz/go-playground/README.md

 Tech stack:
 - Go 1.21+ with Gin framework
 - PostgreSQL & Redis
-- Docker & Docker Compose
+- Docker & Docker Compose, comply with GKE.
 - Generated using Cursor 0.8 + Claude 3 Sonnet in VSCode

 ## Features

 - RESTful API endpoints for user management (CRUD operations)
-- PostgreSQL database with Replication for CQRS Approach
+- PostgreSQL database with Replication for CQRS Approach, Redis for caching Session Management.
---- future plan, table archival will be implemented to introduce advance hot-cold data separation.
+--- future plans, table archival will be implemented to introduce advanced hot-cold data separation.
 - Password hashing using bcrypt
 --- not sure SSO will be implemented, but it's a good idea to implement it.
-- Redis caching
+- Swagger, is easier to check and verify your work.
+- Locust for Load Testing (Python knowledge required to implement the test scenario.
+- Integrated with static file config to start and build your JS-based web-app.
+Hello World page provided!
-- Docker support for local development
+- Docker support for local development and deployment to GKE
 - Environment-based configuration

 ## Prerequisites